purgemebaby/purgemebaby/README.md

         Hi!
 My name is Alberto (a.k.a Purgemebaby).
        </p>
       <p>
         Currently, I'm studying a degree in Data Science and Engineering, but most of my time and passion goes into cybersecurity, specifically pentesting.
 I have achieved eJPTv2 INE Security certification.
-When I'm not studying, I'm working on adding features to my Plague Discord Bot project with <a href="https://github.com/D4nivi">@D4nivi</a>, developing something new or playing CTFs on platforms or locally with VMs.
+When I'm not studying, I'm developing something new or playing CTFs.
 My Social Networks are linked to this profile if you want to check them :)
       </p>
       <p>
         My HTB profile if you want to check it:  <a href="https://app.hackthebox.com/profile/1968807">purgemebaby</a>